Preventing data breaches: A small business guide

 Did you know that every business is at risk of experiencing a data breach – regardless of size?
 Contrary to perception that they're too small to be targeted, small businesses are commonly victims of cyberattacks.

 Criminals aren't necessarily looking for the biggest score; they're simply seeking the path of least resistance.
 That path is often opened by small businesses that don't believe they're a target and don't take proper precautions.

-Small business owners should make data security part of the regular routine, like locking your doors at night.
-In this guide we'll examine data breaches from the perspective of small businesses: why they happen, the implications for businesses like yours and most importantly how to reduce the risks to your business.
+Like locking up at night, small business owners should make data security part of the regular routine.
+In this guide, we'll examine data breaches from the perspective of small businesses: why they happen, the implications for businesses like yours and, most importantly, how to reduce the risks to your business.

 The costs and causes of data breaches

 Many businesses fail to plan for a potential data breach.
 The results can be financially devastating.
 Exactly how devastating?
 IBM’s 2022 Cost of a Data Breach Report, which features research by Ponemon Institute, found that the average cost of a data breach has reached an all-time high.
 It reports that the average cost climbed from USD $4.24 million in 2021 to USD $4.35 million in 2022 (a 2.6% increase) – but that’s a 12.7% jump from USD $3.86 million in 2020.
 They also note that the financial damages a breach inflicts can be equivalent to the total value of a small business.

 Small businesses are vulnerable to data breaches for a three key reasons:

 - Small businesses tend to think they are too small to be a target.
 Nearly 87% of small business owners believe they are not at risk for a data breach.

 - Small businesses often lack the time, resources and know-how to implement measures to protect themselves.